 The pumpkin belongs to the Cucurbitaceae family, which also includes cucumbers, squash and melons.
 The word comes from the Greek word pepôn, meaning "cooked by the sun."
-The pumpkin is probably native to America, specifically Central America, and was grown extensively by the Native Americans when the first colonists landed.
-Native Americans made good use of the pumpkin―they baked or boiled it, made soups from it, and they used the dried, ground meal in bread and puddings, much like cornmeal.
-Served at the Pilgrims' second Thanksgiving in 1623, pumpkin pie is still one of the country's favorite desserts, and it is an important Thanksgiving feast tradition across the country.
+The pumpkin is probably native to America, specifically Central America, and was grown extensively by Indigenous peoples when the first colonists landed.
+Indigenous tribes made good use of the pumpkin―they baked or boiled it, made soups from it, and they used the dried, ground meal in bread and puddings, much like cornmeal.
+Served at the Pilgrims' second Thanksgiving in 1621, pumpkin pie is still one of the country's favorite desserts, and it is an important Thanksgiving feast tradition across the country.

 Though canned pumpkin is usually used for pumpkin desserts and soups year-round, fresh cooked pumpkin can be pureed and used in any recipe calling for pumpkin.
 Smaller pumpkins, like sugar pumpkins, are best for cooking, yielding sweeter and more tender flesh than the very large pumpkins.